Exploring run-and-tumble movement in confined settings through simulation: Conclusions

 We examined path length distributions and their variance under different conditions.
 Exploring path length distributions between collisions sheds light on the transition from diffusive to quasi-ballistic movements.
 This part of the study illustrates how varying the parameter $l/R$ influences the distribution, emphasizing the intricate relationship between movement type and path length distribution.
 The results show a transition from diffusive to quasi-ballistic regimes as $l/R$ increases.
 For $l/R<1$, the distribution is characterized by an exponential decay with a power-law deviation for small path lengths, transitioning to a combination of diffusive and ballistic behaviors as $l/R$ increases.
 Understanding these distributions helps in predicting escape times, optimizing sorting mechanisms, and designing environments that mimic natural habitats for microorganisms.

 The analysis of radial distributions under different boundary conditions reveals a uniform density across all cases of $l/R$ when conditions are elastic, demonstrating a consistent linear radial distribution.
 The contrast with random angle boundary conditions, where the radial distribution deviates, highlights the significant impact of boundary interactions on particle distribution.
-This can be relevant to other physically important problems of motion in bounded systems, such as the problem of narrow escape \cite{Holcman2016}, since increased spatial density near the edge increases the probability of hitting the target.
-Random reflections can also be important when considering reversible sticking to the boundary (see e.g. \cite{Grebenkov2017, Grebenkov2022, Grebenkov2023}), because if a particle sticks to the boundary, it is natural to consider the outgoing angle of release as random and uncorrelated with the incoming direction.
-We show in this work that the study of the statistics of movement in confined settings can bring some light to explain the mobility mechanism of some active agents, like microbia.
-The way in which the active particle interacts with the boundary and the reorientation mechanism produce distinctive patterns of movement and distributions, giving us information about the underlaying laws governing its movement.
+This is relevant to other physically important problems of motion in bounded systems, such as the problem of narrow escape \cite{Holcman2016}, since increased spatial density near the edge raises the probability of hitting the target.
+Random reflections can also be important when considering reversible sticking to the boundary (see, e.g., \cite{Grebenkov2017, Grebenkov2022, Grebenkov2023}), because if a particle sticks to the boundary, it is natural to consider the outgoing angle of release as random and uncorrelated with the incoming direction.
+We show in this work that studying the statistics of movement in confined settings can help explain the mobility mechanisms of some active agents, like microbes.
+The way in which the active particle interacts with the boundary and the reorientation mechanism produces distinctive patterns of movement and distributions, giving us information about the underlying laws governing its movement.